US M-1 Carbine, US M-14 Rifle, US M-15A1Rifle, US 1911 .45 Cal Pistol, US M-3 Submachine Gun,

-Military posts where I was stationed or traveled to officially.
+Military posts where I worked.

 Fort Benning, Fort Bragg, Fort Dix, Fort Polk, Homestead AFB, Hellenikon AFB, Iraklion AFB, Bad Tolz, Baumholder, Frankfurt, Fulda, Grafenwoehr, Heidelberg, Kitzingen, Mainz, Oberammergau, Wiesbaden, Wildflecken, Wuerzburg.